Create-Technology-S4/.github/profile/README.md

 #### Week 15 (Client Project, Sprint 1 & 2)

 From the feedback I have received previously, I was told to improve my creative skills when it comes to working with user interfaces this is definitely a something I would like to address in this project.
 Luckly for me, we wanted to have an app.
 This time, I paid particular attention to the appearance of the web application.
-With the input of [Kaloyan](), I worked on what believe to be a really cool way of visualizing voice inputs.
+With the input of [Kaloyan](), I worked on what believe to be a really cool way of visualizing voice inputs because that was a feature that I really wanted to highlight.
 Later, [Dion]() had showed me his take on the app's UI and have incorporated some elements which resulted in a very simple but functional demo that was also appealing.

+Essentially, the user is able to input some information through speech and the app would handle generating and displaying the image autonomously.

 #